AbbyRead/Adaptive_HUD_Brightness/README.md

 * Both block light (torches, glowstone, etc.) and sky light are taken into account.
 * Gives a realistic balance between underground torchlight and outdoor daylight.

+**Other Benefits**

+* Should make editing gameplay footage easier if you're trying to boost the brightness/gamma of dark scenes (without making the HUD look blown-out in the process).

 ---

 ### Client-Side Only